si2-urssi/website/content/blog/2024-11-22-URSSI-fellowship-CFP.md

 - Participate in URSSI events (remote)
 - Mentor future fellows

+The first cohort of URSSI Fellows will start on 1 February 2025 and end 31 July 2025, with a midpoint progress evaluation on 15 April.

 ## Research Tracks

 For the Winter 2025 cohort of fellows we are specifically looking for projects in one of the three following areas: